Defender Duarte completes move to AC Milan

 The Rossoneri beat Roma in the race to sign Duarte, who joins on a five-year deal after deciding to continue his career in Italy.

-The arrival of the 23 year-old centre-back strengthens the defensive options available to new Milan boss Marco Giampaolo ahead of the 2019-2020 season.
+The arrival of the 23-year-old centre-back strengthens the defensive options available to new Milan boss Marco Giampaolo ahead of the 2019-20 season.

 Duarte follows in the footsteps of Lucas Paqueta, who swapped Flamengo for Milan in a €35m transfer in January.